n-ce/ytify/README.md

 </div>

 #
-**ytify** is a fast and simple web app that streams audio from YouTube links.
-With ytify, you can enjoy listening without worrying about slow internet or data usage.
+**ytify** is a simple web app that streams only audio from YouTube.
+With ytify, you can enjoy listening to podcasts, audiobooks, other audio focused youtube videos and ofcourse music without worrying about slow internet or data usage.
 It also comes with features like :

-- **Queue** : Add multiple links to keep your audio streams going. 🎵
+- **Queue** : Add multiple streams to keep your audio streams going. 🎵
-- **Playlist Support** : Stream a whole YouTube playlist with one link. 🎧
+- **Playlists Support** : Enqueue YouTube playlist to the native queue. 🎧
-- **Theming** : Customize your app with colors from your YouTube stream's thumbnail. 🎨
+- **Theming** : Modern Autonomous themed UI based on stream thumbnail . 🎨
 - **PWA** : Install ytify as an app on your device and open YouTube links with it from your OS share menu. 📱
+- **Autoplay** : Plays related streams, great for music listeners on ytify.

 ![Screenshot_20230427-213445_Chrome](https://user-images.githubusercontent.com/69345507/234921327-0e747f63-07d5-47da-857a-56d5edfce874.jpg)